Frencil/surveyor/README.md

 # Surveyor

-A lightweight web-based survey application
+A lightweight web-based survey application built with Python/Flask.

+Work in progress.